 Request for Proposal (RFP) Announcements that specify a topic of research, methods to be used, product to be delivered, and appropriate applicants sought.
-Proposalsaward of a contract.
-Notices of federal RFPs are published in the Commerce Business Daily. submitted in response to RFPs generally result in the
+Proposals submitted in response to RFPs generally result in the award of a contract.
+Notices of federal RFPs are published in the Commerce Business Daily.

 Request for Quotations (RFQ) A formal request from TAMRF to vendors for a price quotation on equipment or supplies to be purchased.

 Salaries and Wages (S&W) Payments made to employees of the institution for work performed.